 Holloway's Ointment!
 FIFTY ULCERS CURED IN SIX WEEKS.

 Extract of a Letter from John Martin, Esq.
-"Chronicle" Office, Tobago, West Indies:

-February 4th, 1845.

-To Professor Hollow 4x.

-Sit,-1 beg to inform you that the inhabitants of this Island, especially those who cannot afford to employ medical gentlemen, are very asxious of having your astonishing Medicines within their reach, from the immense heart. auxious of having your astonishing Medicines within their reach, from the immense benefits some of them have derived from their use, as they have been found here, in several cases, to care Sorea and Ulcers of the most malignant and desperate kind.
-One gentleman in this kaland, who had, I believe, about fifty running alters about his arms, legs, and body, who had tried all other Medicines before the arrival of vours, but all of which did him as a series had all other Medicines before the arrival of yours, but all of which did him no good; but yours cured him in about six weeks, and he is now, by their means alone, quite restored to health and vigour.

-John Martin.
-PILES, FISTULAS, & BEARINGS DOWN.
+"Chronicle" Office, Tobago, West Indies.-February 4th, 1845.
+To Professor HoLLoway.
+Sir,-I beg to isform you that the inhabi-tants of this Island, especially those who cannot afford to employ medical gentlemen, are very ensieus of having your estuiching Medicice anxious of having your astonishing Medicines within their reach, from the immense benefits some of them have derived from their use, as some of them have derived from their use, as they have been found here, in several cases, to cure Bores and Ulcers of the most malignant and desperate kind.
+One gentleman in this Island, who had, I believe, about fifty running alcers about his arms, legs, and body, who had tried all other Medicines before the arrival of yours, but all of which did him as and the tried all other viencines before the atrival of yours, but all of which did him no good; but yours cured him in about six weeks, and he is now, by their means alone, quite restored to health and vigour.
+JOHN MARTIN.
+PILES, FISTULAS, & BEARINGS DOWN,

-A remarkable Cure by these Pills and Oint-ment .-- A half-pay lieutenant, lately residing at St. Helier's, Jersey, whose name by request is omitted, had for three years suffered from piles and fistula, besides a general bearing down, of and astula, besides a general bearing down, of the most distressing nature.
-He had twice andergone an operation, but to no purpose, and at last gave himself up to despair.
-Yet, notwithstanding this complication of com-plaints, together with a debilitated constitution, he was completely cured of all his infirmities, and restored to the full enjoyment of health by these highly reduced medicines, when every these justly renowned medicines, when every other means had failed.
+PHES, FISTULAS, & BEARINGS-DOWN.
+A remarkable Cure by these Pills and Ont-ment.-A helf-pay lieutenant, lately residing at St. Helier's, Jersey, whose name by request is omitted, had for three years suffered from piles and fistula, besides a general bearing down, of the most distressing nature.
+He had twice undergone an operation, but to no purpose, and at last gave himself up to despair.
+Yet, notwithstanding this complication of comnotwithstanding this complication of com-plaints, together with a debilitated constitution, he was completely cured of all his infirmities, and restored to the full enjoyment of health by these justly renowned medicines, when every other means had failed.

-Extraordinary Cure in the West Indies, of Leprosy and other direful skin diseases.
-Mr LEWIS REEDON, of Georgetown, De-merara, writes under the above date-that Holloway's Pills and Ointment have cured bad legs that no doctor could manage, ulcers and sores that were of the most dreadful description, as likewise leprosy, blotches, scales, and other skin diseases of the most frightful nature, and that the cures effected there by these wonderful medicines are so numerous and extraordinary as to astonish the whole population.
+Extraordinary Cure in the West Indies, of Extraordinary Cure in the West Indies, of Leprosy and other direful skin diseases.
+Mr LEWIS REEDON, of Georgetown, De-merara, writes under the above date-that Holloway's Pills and Ointment have cured bad legs that no doctor could manage, ulcers and sores that were of the most dreadful descrip-tion, as likewise leprosy, blotches, scales, and other skin diseases of the most frightful nature, and that the cures effected there by these won-derful medicines are so numerous and extraor-dinary as to astonish the whole population.

+dinary as to astonish the whole population.
 CANCERED BREAST.-A WONDERFUL CIRCUMSTANCE.

-Copy of a Letter from Richard Buil, Bootmaker,

-Tatton, near Southampton.
+Copy of a Letter from Richard Bull, Bootmaker, Tatton, near Southampton.

 February 9th, 1845.